NiiOsa1/n8n-automation/README.md

 This project is licensed under the MIT License — you’re free to use, modify, and distribute it with attribution.

 See LICENSE for full terms.

+---

+## Maintainer

+This project is actively maintained by:

+Michael Mensah Ofeor
+📬 michaelofeor2011@yahoo.com
+🔗 GitHub: @NiiOsa1